arnog/mathlive/README.md

 In addition to the guides, you can also find reference documentation of the MathLive API on the [MathLive SDK page](https://cortexjs.io/docs/mathlive).

+## FAQ

+**Q:** When is the next release?

+MathLive follows a semi-annual release cycle, with major releases typically scheduled for June and January.
+These may be followed by patch releases to address any issues that arise shortly after deployment.
+Additionally, an out-of-band release can be made if requested by a sponsor or if a community member submits a pull request and requests a release to include their contribution.

 ## ⋯ Related Projects